 Brontë was among many guests to the house; others included Harriet Beecher Stowe, Charles Dickens and John Ruskin.
-And today the Gaskell’s house is much as those visiting would have remembered it (except, I suspect, rather cleaner).
-The restoration process here has been detailed and painstaking: the interior reflects the house as it would have been in 1857, after the first redecoration Elizabeth Gaskell oversaw herself.
+And today the Gaskell’s house is much as those visiting would have remembered it.
+The recent restoration process here has been detailed and painstaking: the interior reflects the house as it would have been in 1857, after the first redecoration Elizabeth Gaskell oversaw herself.
 So, the wool carpets have been woven to a mid-19th century design, the walls covered with lime plaster on chestnut laths, and the chairs in the drawing room covered with a specially-printed fabric, its pattern true to the period.
 From its fibres to its face, Elizabeth Gaskell’s House is as close to authentic as you could wish.

-Perhaps the most attractive aspect of Elizabeth Gaskell’s House is that there’s so much to explore, from an interactive map of 19th-century Manchester to digitised manuscripts – and, at the same time, such a sense of reflection and serenity.
-Tea and cake served on vintage china in the basement tearoom will, I reckon, be the ideal way to absorb a rich visit.
+Perhaps the most attractive aspect of the House is that there’s so much to explore, from an interactive map of 19th-century Manchester to digitised manuscripts – and, at the same time, such a sense of reflection and serenity.
+Tea and cake served on vintage china in the basement tearoom is an ideal way to absorb a rich visit.
 Here, you can stop a while in the servants quarters and believe, for a minute, that the mistress of the house might just walk back in through the front door.

 Services and FacilitiesTours, talks, events, tea room